-- Press the Auto button on the remote control to optimize the image signal. - Try adjusting the image position using the Position menu setting. - Press the Aspect button on the remote control to select a different image aspect ratio. - Check your computer display settings to disable dual display and set the resolution within the projector's limits.
+- Try adjusting the image position using the Position menu setting. - Try adjusting the image position using the Lens button on the remote control or control panel. - Press the Aspect button on the remote control to select a different image aspect ratio. - Select a different image aspect ratio in the Signal menu. - Check the cables connecting the computer or video source to the projector.
+Try connecting different cables. - Check your computer display settings to disable dual display and set the resolution within the projector's limits.
 (See your computer manual for details.) - Check the resolution assigned to your presentation files to see if they are created for a different resolution than you are projecting in.
 (See your software help for details.)